affigabmag/Custom-Table-CRUD/readme.txt

 == Description ==

-WP Table Manager is a lightweight WordPress plugin designed for managing custom database tables via shortcodes and admin UI.
+Custom Table CRUD with Debug + Pagination Fix is a lightweight WordPress plugin designed for managing custom database tables via shortcodes and admin UI.
 Select your table, define the fields, and generate a shortcode for use on any page or post.

 Features include: